 • Strong public speaking skills, writing skills, research skills and proficiency in Microsoft Office products are desired.

-Complete and submit the Intelligence Program at ATIC Campus Approval Form early in the semester preceding enrollment in the ATIC Internship.
+Complete and submit the Intelligence Internship at ATIC Campus Approval Form early in the semester preceding enrollment in the ATIC Internship.

 Contact the AU Intelligence Internship at ATIC Director Dr. Cindy Moseman (210C CFA) to answer questions or to assist in the application process.